appleLu/datav/README.md

 - using antd for ui components
 - **no enterprise version, 100% open-source**

+## Key Features

+- **Plugins** Performance,Extensible,Beautiful,Configurable
+- **Dynamic Dashboards** Create dynamic & reusable dashboards with template variables
+- **Beautifult Large Screen** Customize your own big data large screen,it's very very cool
+- **Alerting** Visually define alert rules for your most important metrics
+- **Powerful Iframe API** Embed datav to your website With powerful iframe api
+- **Variables**  Global and Dashboard, global vars can help you achieve personalized features such as multiple environments
+- **Teams and ACL** Besides global dashboards, you can create teams, manage and share dashboards in your team.

 ## Design Philosophy
 Contrary to Grafana's big and all, DataV's design goal is small and beautiful.We support 90% of common usage scenarios.In these scenarios, DataV can ensure that it is simple enough and easy to use.
 Plug-in development will also be very simple.